DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-checkpoints.md

 pass this assignment, you must make reasonable effort at each of the items listed above.

-## Code Artifact Checkpoint

-The code artifact checkpoint will be an initial code review of your project code artifact approximately halfway through the quarter.

-This checkpoint will check the code:
-1. is well documented and build instructions are found in a README.
-2. is structured with best-practices laid out in quarter-1 methodology.
-3. contains a test target that tests the pipeline on test data.
-4. runs in a Docker Image on DSMLP, via `python run.py test`.

-This is graded by the methodology instructor.

 ## Presentation Checkpoint

+Each group will:
-Each group will turn in initial slides for their presentation and do a dry-run with TAs.
+* turn in initial slides for their presentation
+* do a dry-run of their presentation with TAs.

-This is graded by the methodology instructor.
+This is graded by the methodology instructor against the rubric laid out in the 'oral presentations' lecture.